NoumenaDigital/npl-vscode-extension/README.md

 3. Press `F5` to open a new VS Code window with the extension loaded
 4. Create or open a file with a `.npl` extension to see the extension in action

+## Configuration

+### Server Port

+The extension  to an NPL language server on port 5007 before starting its own server.
+The TCP mode is currently primarily intended for development.

+- **Development**: The default port is configured in `.vscode/launch.json`
+- **Production**: Set the `NPL_SERVER_PORT` environment variable before launching VS Code

 ## Project Structure

 - `src/extension.ts`: Main extension code that initializes the language client